As of July 2018, all restricted electronic resources require logging in with your USC NetID and Password.

 Access to certain electronic resources and Web sites is restricted to the USC community (currently enrolled students, faculty and staff) due to licensing/copyright agreements with vendors and publishers.
-This page describes various methods to access restricted content.
+This page describes additional details about access to restricted content.

-If you want to log in to the proxy server first, go to this page.
+If you want to log in to the proxy server first, go to the LibProxy login page.
 Once you are logged in, you will have access to e-resources while your browser session is open.
 If you start using a different browser or after 90 minutes of inactivity, you will have to log in again.

 An alternative method to accessing e-resources remotely is VPN.
 VPN, also called IP tunneling, is a secure method of accessing USC computer resources.
 The VPN encrypts all traffic to and from a host in order to prevent others from viewing the information.